Click any photo to enlarge

 I did it!

 I finally got suitable photos of the Lucifer Hummingbird feeding the nestlings.
-My 5th trip.
+My 5th trip to Blue Creek in Big Bend National Park for that purpose.
 I can die happy now....
 I got my pictures.
 None too soon either by the look of the nestlings.

 I took dozens more awesome photos, but I'm too tired to post anymore.
 My computer here at the oasis is really slow.